Automating Snowpipe for Google Cloud Storage¶

 Important

-If your Google Cloud organization was created on or after May 3, 2024, Google Cloud Platform enforces a domain restriction constraint in project organization policies.
+If your Google Cloud organization was created on or after May 3, 2024, Google Cloud enforces a domain restriction constraint in project organization policies.
 The default constraint lists your domain as the only allowed value.

 To allow the Snowflake service account access to your storage, you must update the domain restriction.